-Finally, call ahead or check the website of the organization you’re planning on donating to see what kinds of food they accept.
+Finally, call ahead or check the website of the organization to you’re planning on donating to see what kinds of food they accept.

 By taking these steps, you can ensure that your donation will be used to help feed needy cats and make a difference in their lives.

 Why Does My Cat Need A Prescription For Food?